10th International SedNet Conference “Sediments on the move”

 Genoa has an excellent network of public transport (buses, metro), tickets available from bus/metro station and kiosk (à € 1,5 euro).

-In the meantime, if you have any questions, don’t hesitate to contact the SedNet Secretariat.
+If you have any questions, don’t hesitate to contact the SedNet Secretariat.